 - Reduced or waived impact fees

 - Density bonus

 - Alternative development standards

 - Expedited permitting

 Affordable Housing Certification is an administrative review that ensures that a proposed project and its intended occupants meet the standards and income requirements for affordable housing in accordance with the City of Orlando’s Affordable Housing Certification Process.
-All applicants seeking certification must schedule a pre-application meeting and complete an application with Housing and Community Development staff by first contacting Brian Ford at (407) 246-3413.
+All applicants seeking certification must schedule a pre-application meeting and complete an application with Housing and Community Development staff, by first calling 407.246.2708.

 Federal and/or State Funds

 The City of Orlando annually receives funding from the Federal and State governments to provide quality affordable housing.
 Programs are available for construction, rehabilitation, and down payment assistance for recipients who meet income requirements.
 The City has policies and procedures in place to review and award these funds.
 For more information regarding available funding and next steps, please schedule a meeting by contacting staff at 407.246.2708.

 The City of Orlando requires all developments to pay impact fees to support future infrastructure investments resulting from new development demands.
 Certified affordable housing developments are eligible to receive reduced or waived transportation and parks impact fees.
 Reimbursement for sewer and schools impact fees are subject to funding availability.
 A developer with a certified affordable housing development would pay the impact fees when building permits are pulled, but would be reimbursed for impact fees, as described in the affordable housing certification letter, when certificates of occupancy are issued to occupants who meet income requirements.